FINANCIAL INFORMATION: Winter Session - 2014

 Bills are due prior to the start of classes in order to avoid late payment fees and to remain registered in courses.
 If financial aid (scholarships, loans, Grad Contracts, fee waivers or other credits) is sufficient to cover the balance due, we still require that you notify us of this aid via My Finances to maintain your registration.
-To do this, log into My Finances.
-From the 'Make a Payment' option, please indicate 'Yes' at the 'Report Additional Credits' page and indicate both the type and amount of award that is being used to cover the balance.
+To do this, log in to My Finances.
+From the 'Make a payment' option, please indicate 'Yes' at the 'Report additional credits' page and indicate both the type and amount of award that is being used to cover the balance if not already reflected on yur account.
 This will update a Reported Adjustment credit from the Account Summary.
 From here you can either make the lesser required payment or, if no payment is due, submit the information without making a payment.

 Please note that:

 - Matriculated students are charged tuition based on their classification and program.

 - Continuing Education students are charged based on the course level: 000 499=Undergraduate, 500-999=Graduate

 - Tuition charges are the same whether courses are taken with the "audit" grade option or for regular graded credit.

 - Students in traditional residence halls must select a "Full Size" dining plan.